-Giola is a naturally occurring giant rock pool perched on the coast of Thasos Island, Greece, and referred to by locals as Afrodite's Tear.
-Legend has it that Zeus created the pool for his mistress Afrodite and shaped it like an eye so he could watch over her.
+Giola is a naturally occurring giant rock pool perched on the coast of Thasos Island, Greece, and referred to by locals as Aphrodite's Tear.
+Legend has it that Zeus created the pool for his mistress, Aphrodite, and shaped it like an eye so he could watch over her.

-Insider tip: The Giola rock pool is very secluded and requires off-road driving.
+Insider tip: Giola is very secluded and requires off-road driving.
 Hire a vehicle that can handle the bumpy dirt tracks, and pack enough water to last you the day.

 These bizarre figure eight–shaped pools are hidden in the Royal National Park in Sydney, Australia.
 While they might look man-made, the formations are entirely natural and can only be reached by a difficult hiking track through dense bushland.